lizzy596/Node_Server_Deconstructed/README.md

 We believe that JWT is not useful for these use cases, so we use a random generated string and we store it on our side.

- 84

-In the case where you handle the auth yourself (i.e don't use a provider like Auth0), the following may work:

-    Issue JWT token with relatively short expiry, say 15min.
-    Application checks token expiry date before any transaction requiring a token (token contains expiry date).
-If token has expired, then it first asks API to 'refresh' the token (this is done transparently to the UX).
-    API gets token refresh request, but first checks user database to see if a 'reauth' flag has been set against that user profile (token can contain user id).
-If the flag is present, then the token refresh is denied, otherwise a new token is issued.
-    Repeat.

-The 'reauth' flag in the database backend would be set when, for example, the user has reset their password.
-The flag gets removed when the user logs in next time.

-In addition, let's say you have a policy whereby a user must login at least once every 72hrs.
-In that case, your API token refresh logic would also check the user's last login date from the user database and deny/allow the token refresh on that basis.

-Below are the steps to do revoke your JWT access token:

-1) When you do login, send 2 tokens (Access token, Refresh token) in response to client .
-2) Access token will have less expiry time and Refresh will have long expiry time .
-3) Client (Front end) will store refresh token in his local storage and access token in cookies.
-4) Client will use access token for calling apis.
-But when it expires, pick the refresh token from local storage and call auth server api to get the new token.
-5) Your auth server will have an api exposed which will accept refresh token and checks for its validity and return a new access token.
-6) Once refresh token is expired, User will be logged out.

-Please let me know if you need more details , I can share the code (Java + Spring boot) as well.

-This has problems with multiple devices.
-Essentially if you log out on one device, it logs out everywhere.
-Right? – Sam Washburn
-Apr 28, 2018 at 6:08
-5
-Hey, that may not be a "problem" depending on your requirements, but you're right; this doesn't support per-device session management. –

-Today, lots of people opt for doing session management with JWTs without being aware of what they are giving up for the sake of perceived simplicity.
-My answer elaborates on the 2nd part of the questions:

-    What is the real benefit then?
-Why not have only one token (not JWT) and keep the expiration on the server?

-    Are there other options?
-Is using JWT not suited for this scenario?

-JWTs are capable of supporting basic session management with some limitations.
-Being self-describing tokens, they don't require any state on the server-side.
-This makes them appealing.
-For instance, if the service doesn't have a persistence layer, it doesn't need to bring one in just for session management.

-However, statelessness is also the leading cause of their shortcomings.
-Since they are only issued once with fixed content and expiration, you can't do things you would like to with a typical session management setup.

-Namely, you can't invalidate them on-demand.
-This means you can't implement a secure logout as there is no way to expire already issued tokens.
-You also can't implement idle timeout for the same reason.
-One solution is to keep a blacklist, but that introduces state.

-I wrote a post explaining these drawbacks in more detail.
-To be clear, you can work around these by adding more complexity (sliding sessions, refresh tokens, etc.)

-As for other options, if your clients only interact with your service via a browser, I strongly recommend using a cookie-based session management solution.
-I also compiled a list authentication methods currently widely used on the web.

-thanks for the excellent-simple authentication guide linked / and for authoring it :) Would using a combo of JWT+Cookies (save the accessToken to a cookie) be a good solution? –
-George Katsanos
-Jul 2, 2020 at 19:42
-1
-Saving the JWT to a cookie would work well.
-It would give your cookie value integrity protection, but you still need some way to blacklist tokens on-demand, if you need to support more advanced scenarios like idle timeout.
-I would opt for a simple session-id in a cookie.

-Good question- and there is wealth of information in the question itself.

-The article Refresh Tokens: When to Use Them and How They Interact with JWTs gives a good idea for this scenario.
-Some points are:-

-    Refresh tokens carry the information necessary to get a new access token.
-    Refresh tokens can also expire but are rather long-lived.
-    Refresh tokens are usually subject to strict storage requirements to ensure they are not leaked.
-    They can also be blacklisted by the authorization server.

-Here's what worked for me, without needing to generate new token on every api call.
-The approach is to use a timer at the client and force logout after token expires.

-Use two tokens:

-    Access token (for making API calls)
-    Refresh token (for renewing Access token)

-Steps to implement JWT that prolong

-    If the session is timed for 1 hour duration then set Access Token expiry to 1 Hr and refresh token expiry to 2 Hr.
-    Maintain 1 Hr timer on each api call and if the time exceeds 1Hr, then send the refresh token in the Auth header.
-The backend figures out the type of token (AT/RT) and it will check for its expiry and accordingly generate new token.
-    If the client timer exceeds 1 hour since the last call, the client will call the logout api which will remove these tokens from the whitelist category or add them to blacklist whichever methods suits you.(I chose whitelist because clean up is not required).
-    If it is a access token, server will simply serve the request and if the token is a refresh token, the backend will generate new access token and refresh token and send these two in the response headers.

-Note :

-Step 2 can be done differently, once the timer exceeds 1 Hr threshold, identify the diff between the last api call and current time ,if it exceeds 1 Hr then force logout, else at the 59th minute send the last api call time and generate new tokens with expiry time (last call time + 1 hr).
-In this case you don't need any refresh token.

-And for whitelisting or blacklisting tokens, you may use redis(instead of db), for lookup.

-The JWT is safe from just being modified because it is cryptographically signed by the server.
-It can’t be altered.
-But, it is vulnerable to attack if you’re not careful where you store it.
-For instance if you store it in localStorage or a JS cookie it can be accessed via XSS attack.
-It’s like leaving your house key outside under the mat.

-If you know that you need to use JWTs (for accessing an API for instance) keep the token in a secure, httpOnly cookie.

-Edit: the way I use JWTs in Next is storing them in httpOnly cookies and then proxying client side requests through API routes, and then tacking the JWT on to the authorization header and forwarding the request on to the external API.